boeni-industries/aico/docs/concepts/agency/agency-integration.md

 ## 6. Persistence & Migrations for Agency

-Agency reuses all existing libSQL/Chroma/LMDB schemas; the **only new schema required** is for the Values & Ethics policy tables.
-Implement this as a new `SchemaVersion` in `aico.data.schemas.core.CORE_SCHEMA` using the existing migration system:
+Agency reuses all existing libSQL/Chroma/LMDB schemas; the **only new schema required for agency-specific logic** is for the Values & Ethics policy tables.
+In addition, a **separate core localisation prep migration** has already been implemented to support multilingual agency:

+- `SchemaVersion 19` in `shared/aico/data/schemas/core.py` adds:
+  - `users.primary_language` – per-user language preference (ISO/BCP-47).
+  - `user_memories.language` – language of stored memory content.
+  - `kg_nodes.language` – language of node labels/source text.
+  - `skills.supported_languages` – JSON array of supported languages per skill.

+The following migration block defines the **agency-specific** Values & Ethics policy tables and should live alongside the localisation prep schema in `CORE_SCHEMA`:

 ```python
 N: SchemaVersion(